Cheekbone Reduction and Augmentation Surgery

 Chubbiness of the cheeks is from the subcutaneous fat deposits.
 Infants and young children often have chubby cheeks.
 This adds to the attractiveness of the child.
 A chubby appearance to a young child triggers a protective response in adults.
-This is hard wired into us as a species.
+This is hard-wired into us as a species.
 Even strangers are often known to go in aid of a young child in distress.
 This is a mechanism that has helped us evolve as a species.
 The protective response is something that has made humans thrive as a species.

-Sunken cheeks denotes poor health or malnutrition
+Sunken cheeks denote poor health or malnutrition

-Sickness and ill health is the most common cause of sunken cheeks.
+Sickness and ill-health is the most common cause of sunken cheeks.
 Old age too causes sunken cheeks.
 Malnutrition and starvation are other reasons that lead to sunken cheeks.
 Loss of teeth could also give a sunken appearance to the cheeks.

 Most people do not like chubby cheeks beyond a certain age.
 Sunken cheeks give the face a gaunt appearance.
-A gaunt appearance give an aged look to the face.
+A gaunt appearance gives an aged look to the face.
 A person with sunken cheeks appears older than they are.
 This is an undesirable quality that nobody wants.

 SPECIALTIES DEALING WITH CHEEK SURGERIES

 Oral and maxillofacial surgeons and plastic surgeons deal with cheek correction surgery.
 This falls under the category of cosmetic surgery.
-Oral and maxillofacial surgery is a specialty that deals with face.
+Oral and maxillofacial surgery is a specialty that deals with the face.
 All cheek surgery incisions are inside the mouth.
 This ensures zero visible scars on the face from the surgery.
 This specialty has often evolved side by side with plastic surgery.
 Good cosmetic results are the goals of both specialties.
 Any surgery that results in poor cosmetic results is a failed surgery.
 A good cosmetic surgeon always aims for minimal scar formation.
 Scars are often camouflaged in natural skin creases.

 CHEEK REDUCTION SURGERY